Amanda Edwards: 2023 Houston mayoral campaign and 2024 U.S. House campaigns

-Edwards briefly in the 2023 Houston mayoral election but withdrew and endorsed U.S. Representative Sheila Jackson Lee following her campaign announcement.
+Edwards entered the 2023 Houston mayoral election but withdrew and endorsed U.S. Representative Sheila Jackson Lee following her campaign announcement.
 Edwards instead pivoted to run for the U.S. House; stating that she intended to remain a candidate even after Jackson Lee announced her intention to run for re-election.
 Edwards lost the primary election to Jackson Lee, placing second with 37.3% of the vote.

 On July 19, 2024, Jackson Lee died due to complications from pancreatic cancer.
 Edwards announced her intention to run for the Democratic nomination for the seat, which was selected by the Harris County Democratic Party executive committee.
-Edwards lost in the second round of the nomination convention, four votes behind former Mayor of Houston Sylvester Turner— who also died while in office on March 5, 2025.
+Edwards lost in the second round of the nomination convention, four votes behind former Mayor of Houston Sylvester Turner— who died while in office on March 5, 2025.

 2025 U.S. House campaign

 Following Turner's death, Edwards announced her third campaign for the U.S. House in the 2025 special election to replace him.
 Her campaign was endorsed by EMILY's List.
-She will advance to a runoff election along with fellow candidate Christian Menefee, current Harris County Attorney.
+She advanced to a runoff election along with fellow candidate Christian Menefee, current Harris County Attorney.
+She was defeated by Menefee on January 31, 2026.